 SG: Pressing teams have given CFM trouble, like the Red Bulls and Philly.
 Pressing higher up the pitch has worked and focusing on being more counter-attacking has as well.
 CFM have struggled all season with goalkeeping, so direct shots and a wide range of them could trouble the team.

 What do you think the ceiling is for this team in the playoffs?
 Is anything less than making the MLS Cup final a disappointment, or are expectations being tempered?

 SG: The ceiling is the Cup, this team has proven it can hang with anyone, and if Djordje Mihailovic and/or Romell Quioto can get to high form, I think they can beat anyone in the league.
 For fans, the general sentiment has been anything but a conference final appearance would be a failure, which is crazy to say, as the club has spent modestly and really does not have huge names in its side.

 Still, with Nancy and a really solid midfield, the sky is the limit for CFM.

-Are there any injuries or suspensions that will keep players unavailable for this one?
+Are there any players that will be unavailable due to injury or other circumstances?
 What is your projected starting lineup and score prediction?